xherin1999/noetia/noetia-whitepaper-v0.1-beta20.md

 - **Obligations** as arising *only* from contracts that minds choose to bind themselves to.
 - **Institutions** as composable, **computable** objects (DAOs, contracts, services), not as metaphysical authorities.

-**Computable (in Noetia)** means: an institution’s normative surface is realized through explicit, executable interfaces and state transitions, such that (i) obligations/authority are traceable by a finite interface-level witness (e.g., a ZK-verifiable proof object) to explicit bindings plus declared rules, and (ii) the institution exposes at least one well-defined termination / settlement (exit) semantics.
-It does **not** require global decidability, full human interpretability, or transparent internals—only a typed, inspectable-in-principle normative surface with exit/settle.
+**Computable (in Noetia)** means: an institution’s normative surface is realized through **Decidable Logic** (e.g., Total Functional Programming), such that (i) obligations are traceable by a finite interface-level witness (typically a **Zero-Knowledge Proof**) to explicit bindings plus declared rules, and (ii) the institution exposes at least one well-defined termination / settlement (exit) semantics.
+We explicitly **sacrifice Turing Completeness** at the boundary layer to guarantee **Canonical Verifiability**.

-The goal is not to move one more step on a 2D grid of left/right or conservative/liberal, but to lift the OS of civilization into something like a **hyperdimensional vector space with large-cardinal self-referential recursion**:
+The goal is not to move one more step on a 2D grid of left/right or conservative/liberal, but to lift the OS of civilization into a **hyperdimensional vector space with large-cardinal self-referential recursion**:
 - Minds are primitives.
 - Obligations and institutions are encoded as computable structures.
 - Power is routed by contracts, not by birth myths.
 Noetia does **not** claim that present-day human civilization is already hyperdimensional.
 Most of what we call “politics” still runs in a low-dimensional, myth-driven regime.
-Noetia is written for a later worldline: one where civilization has effectively become hyperdimensional—open-ended in dimensionality—chaotic weather system, with many kinds of minds, many risk channels, and many institutional layers.
+Noetia is written for a later worldline: one where civilization has effectively become an **Infinite Dimensional Shell**.
-In such spaces, as dimension grows, the measure near the mean shrinks toward zero, while configurations that sit in the “tails” along some coordinates dominate the mass: states that remain moderate in every direction become rare, and states that are extreme in at least some directions become typical.
+In such spaces, as dimension grows, the measure near the mean shrinks toward zero (**Concentration of Measure**), while configurations that sit in the “tails” along some coordinates dominate the mass: states that remain moderate in every direction become rare, and states that are extreme in at least some directions become typical.
 Noetia therefore treats tail states—extreme minds, extreme risks, extreme behaviors—as first-class citizens in the OS design, not as anomalies to be hand-waved away.

 Two north-star targets sharpen the runtime picture: